dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ng serve
 ```

-The last command in this list is responsible for packaging our application, with the development profile, and for serving it locally with [Webpack Development Server](https://webpack.github.io/docs/webpack-dev-server.html).
+The last command in this list is responsible for packaging our application with the development profile, and for serving it locally with [Webpack Development Server](https://webpack.github.io/docs/webpack-dev-server.html).
 After executing all these commands, navigate to `http://localhost:4200/` to see it up and running.

 ![Angular app skeleton up and running.](https://cdn.auth0.com/blog/serverless-angular/ng-cli-skeleton.png)

 ## Securing Angular with Auth0

 The first thing that we are going to take care of in our application is security.
-Security must be a first priority in any application that handles sensitive, third party, data like the task list that we are about to develop.
+Security must be a first priority in any application that handles sensitive, third party data like the task list that we are about to develop.

 To start, <a href="javascript:signup()">sign up for a free Auth0 account</a> and take note of `Client ID` and `Domain`.
-Both values are going to be used to configure [Lock](https://auth0.com/docs/libraries/lock) - an embeddable login system.
+Both values are going to be used to configure [Lock](https://auth0.com/docs/libraries/lock): an embeddable login system.

-**Important**, Auth0 demands, from the developer, a list of *Allowed Callback URLs*.
-This list contains all the URLs to which Auth0 can redirect a user to after issuing a JWT token.
-Therefore we must configure here at least two URLs: `http://localhost:4200/` and the URL where our app will be exposed, something like: `https://brunokrebs.github.io/task-list/`.
+**Important**: Auth0 requires a list of *Allowed Callback URLs*.
+This list contains all the URLs to which Auth0 can redirect a user to after issuing a JWT.
+Therefore we must configure at least two URLs: `http://localhost:4200/` and the URL where our app will be exposed, something like: `https://brunokrebs.github.io/task-list/`.
 This URL will be defined when we release to GitHub Pages.

 ![Auth0 client settings.](https://cdn.auth0.com/blog/serverless-angular/auth0-client-config.png)

 To use Lock, we must install two libraries in our application: `auth0-lock` and `angular2-jwt`.
-Since we are using TypeScript with Angular, we will also install `@types/auth0-lock` library, which provides TypeScript definitions for Lock.
+Since we are using TypeScript with Angular, we will also install the `@types/auth0-lock` library, which provides TypeScript definitions for Lock.
 Also, since we want to provide our users a good looking interface, we are going to install [Angular Material](https://github.com/angular/material2).
 These dependencies are installed with the following commands:

 ```bash
 # Auth0 Lock and Angular 2 JWT runtime deps